SenseLogic/PENDOWN/README.md

 Pendown was designed according to the following main goals :

-*   Provide short and readable plain-text tags that minimize conflicts with most texts and C-like code;
+*   Provide short and readable plain-text tags minimizing conflicts with most texts and code snippets;
 *   Be available and efficient both on web servers and browsers;
 *   Customize the tags with any color, font size, CSS property or HTML attribute;
 *   Allow to redefine the existing tags, and define new tags;